 Excessive production of GH in adults results in the condition known as acromegaly.
 Features include:

-In children, prior to fusion of epiphyseal plates in long bones (for example femur and tibia), excessive GH production results in gigantism.
+In children, before the fusion of epiphyseal plates in long bones (for example femur and tibia), excessive GH production results in gigantism.

 Excessive production of TSH causes secondary hyperthyroidism.
 Clinical features are those of thyroid hormone excess and include weight loss, heat intolerance, anxiety, menstrual disturbances, and palpitations.
-A diffuse goiter may also be present.
+Diffuse goiter may also be present.
 Hyperthyroid symptoms with TSHomas are often mild to moderate.

 Basal levels of prolactin are useful with values of greater than 200 ng/mL associated with the presence of a prolactinoma.
-Prolactin levels generally are in parallel to the tumor size.
-Prolactin (PRL) may be increased due to other causes not related to pituitary disease as described above.
+Prolactin levels generally correspond with the tumor size.
+Prolactin (PRL) may be increased due to other causes not related to the pituitary disease, as described above.
 MRI and basal PRL levels are sufficient for the diagnosis.
 Provocative tests are not indicated.
-If PRL levels are normal with clinical features then it is possible that there is assay interference, the “hook effect” and samples should be diluted to provide a reliable result since the excess antigen, PRL is causing a prozone effect.
-Rarely patients have an increase in PRL due to macroprolactinemia which is a harmless condition and can be diagnosed by contacting the laboratory for precipitating the big PRL.
+If PRL levels are normal with clinical features, then it is possible that there is assay interference, the “hook effect,” and samples should be diluted to provide a reliable result since the excess antigen is causing a prozone effect.
+Rarely patients have an increase in PRL due to macroprolactinomas, which is a harmless condition and can be diagnosed by contacting the laboratory for precipitating the big PRL.

 Random GH levels are usually not recommended due to the diurnal and pulsatile nature of secretion that occurs during a day.
 Dynamic function (suppression testing) forms the cornerstone of laboratory investigations of GH excess.
-The oral glucose suppression test involves intake of 75 gm of glucose with measurement of GH levels at zero, 60, and 120 minutes.
+The oral glucose suppression test involves an intake of 75 gm of glucose with measurement of GH levels at zero, 60, and 120 minutes.
 A GH level of less than 1 ug/L usually excludes the diagnosis of acromegaly.
 The presence of increased IGF1 levels accompanies excessive GH production.
 IGF1 measurement does not require the use of fasting sample or suppression testing as a random sample adequately reflects the influence of GH excess/deficiency.
-Thus it is recommended as the initial screening tests for acromegaly.
+Thus it is recommended as the initial screening test for acromegaly.
 It is vital that the relevant age and sex-matched reference intervals be used when interpreting IGF1 results.
-As the liver under the action of GH produces IGF1, significant liver disease may result in decreased IGF1 production.
-Other conditions affecting IGF1 results include renal failure, hypothyroidism, poorly controlled diabetes mellitus and severe malnutrition.
-Around 30% of patients with Acromegaly can have increased prolactin levels.
+As the liver, under the action of GH, produces IGF1, significant liver disease may result in decreased IGF1 production.
+Other conditions affecting IGF1 results include renal failure, hypothyroidism, poorly controlled diabetes mellitus, and severe malnutrition.
+Around 30% of patients with acromegaly can have increased prolactin levels.

-The laboratory investigation of Cushing syndrome includes confirmation of excessive corticosteroid production followed by identification of ACTH dependent/independent production and determination of the site of ACTH production (whether ectopic production is present).
+The laboratory investigations of Cushing syndrome include confirmation of excessive corticosteroid production followed by identification of ACTH dependent/independent production and determination of the site of ACTH production (whether ectopic production is present).